BattleTurn/NaughtyAttributes/README.md

 - ReorderableList improvements: respects indent level, proper drag handle, drag-to-reorder works, header drop-to-add items, handle hidden when collapsed
 ## BUGS
 - Fix: Constants and static non-serialized fields now appear in the correct “Non-Serialized” section and order (no longer out of place)
-- Fix: Meta attributes render inside nested serializable classes/structs when using the Naughty pipeline (NaughtyInspector or NaughtyEditorGUI.PropertyField_Layout).
-Use [AllowNesting] where required
+- Fix/Feature: Meta attributes auto-apply inside nested serializable classes/structs when using the Naughty pipeline (NaughtyInspector or NaughtyEditorGUI.PropertyField_Layout).
+[AllowNesting] is no longer required in most cases

 Tip: To make all meta attributes work everywhere (including nested types), inherit from NaughtyInspector or call NaughtyEditorGUI.PropertyField_Layout instead of EditorGUILayout.PropertyField in your custom editors.